 - DEA is a banned cosmetic ingredient by The European Commission.

 Formaldehyde is an identified carcinogen and has been proven to be absorbed through the skin in testing.
-Manufacturers add it to hair care products directly as a preservative in the past.
-It’s also a by-product of different classes of preservatives released over time through chemical processes.
+Manufacturers have added it to hair care products directly as a preservative in the past.
+It’s also a by-product of different preservatives released over time through chemical processes.
 A sneaky alias in shampoos is quaternium-15 if you are wondering what to look out for.

 - Formaldehyde is still found in hair-straitening compounds in salons.